django-getpaid/django-getpaid/docs/durable-storage.md

 and order rows still provide application identity/context.
 Do not infer current money from them after cutover, or save a previously loaded instance.

+**The legacy single-payment constraint is also a consumer of retired state.**
+`AbstractPayment.Meta.constraints` declares
+`getpaid_unique_non_failed_payment_per_order`, whose predicate reads the root's legacy `status`.
+A payment that fails through the durable path can still retain NEW/PREPARED there; inserting its replacement then raises `IntegrityError`, even when all application readers use durable facts.
+Before enabling replacement payments, the integration must explicitly replace that constraint and its single-payment enforcement strategy for its concrete payment model.
+Preserve the intended rule under concurrent creation using current durable state and an appropriate order-level database lock; simply dropping uniqueness is not an alternative enforcement strategy.
+An integration deliberately permitting multiple receipt payments per settlement context must document that different rule and remove the legacy single-payment validation as well.
+This adapter neither changes the constraint automatically nor updates legacy status to keep it satisfied.

 Operation projections may change under core planners; the whole row is **not append-only**.
 Their `conflicting_outcomes`, `recovery_evidence` and `resolutions` are retained evidence, and facts retain `observation_conflicts`.
 Repository